zihaojng/zihao-website/blog/your-vibe-is-your-brand-part-2.md

 It works by separating the "engine" from the "blueprint."

+You can fork it from here 👉 [https://github.com/zihaojng/legion-marketing.git](https://github.com/zihaojng/legion-marketing.git)

 ### The Factory's Architecture

 Our factory is a simple monorepo with two key parts: